With Berlusconi gone, business empire faces succession question

 Fininvest, the Berlusconi family trust, controls a myriad of companies in sectors ranging from television to film to publishing and football.

-The Berlusconi fortune was recently estimated to be worth around $7 billion.
+The Berlusconi fortune was recently estimated to be worth around US$7 billion (RM32.34 billion).

-The idea of a breakup seems appealing to investors as shares of Berlusconi’s TV group, MediaForEurope, surged by 13 percent on such speculation on Tuesday.
+The idea of a breakup seems appealing to investors as shares of Berlusconi’s TV group, MediaForEurope, surged by 13 per cent on such speculation yesterday.

 Fininvest, however, sought to quash all speculation, issuing a statement saying that its business activities “will continue in a line of absolute continuity in every respect”.